stackrox/stackrox/central/notifiers/README.md

 ### Encryption

 Encryption of notifier secrets is used in ACS Cloud Service.
-The encryption feature is disabled by default and must by enabled by `ROX_ENC_NOTIFIER_CREDS`.
+The encryption feature is disabled by default and is enabled by setting `ROX_ENC_NOTIFIER_CREDS=true`.
 An example PR can be found [here](https://github.com/stackrox/stackrox/pull/12829).

 For this you need to: